Agrael1/Wisdom-VkUtils/README.md

 - Does not require linking to the Vulkan library
 - Does not pollute the global namespace with Vulkan functions
 - Functions are loaded on demand
-- Supports feature switching with `#define` macros
+- Supports feature switching with `#undef` macros
-- Provides implicit conversions to function pointers
+- Loads functions depending on header version replacing new commands with extension ones if necessary

 ## Managed handle implementation (vk_managed_handles.hpp)
 - Provides a shared_ptr like handle implementation for Vulkan handles with parent-child relationships